kemitchell/blockchain-commons-patron-agreement/terms.md

     - rights in registrations and applications for _Intellectual Property Rights_

 - **Legal Claim** means any legal action or claim, ignoring the historical distinction between actions "in law" and "in equity".

-- **New Intellectual Property** means all of these, created by _Blockchain Commons_ alone or with others:

-    - all _Intellectual Property Rights_ that _Blockchain Commons_ created before entering into this agreement, as a head start on work under an _Statement of Work_

-    - all _Intellectual Property Rights_ that _Blockchain Commons_ creates as a result of _Blockchain Commons_'s work under any _Statement of Work_

-    - all _Intellectual Property Rights_ created by _Blockchain Commons_ using _Patron_ equipment, supplies, facilities, or trade secrets

-    - _Derivatives_ of _New Intellectual Property_

-    - _Embodiments_ of _New Intellectual Property_

-- **Personal Information** means all information subject to laws governing collection, storage, use, transfer, and processing of data about individuals, or implicating personal privacy, broadly understood, about individuals who interact with a party, its products, or its services. _Personal Information_ is _Personal Information_ no matter how it is stored and whether or not it is attributable to specific individuals by name or other identifier, aggregated, or anonymized.